-Click on the ellipsis button in the navigation pane, then click on Add a new data source
+Click on the ellipsis button in the Navigation Pane, then click on Add a new data source.

-Select the Microsoft SQL Server data source and click OK
+Select the Microsoft SQL Server data source and click OK.

-- Specify the Name, Server and Database
+- Specify the Name, Server and Database.

 - Authenticate with a user that is part of the sysadmin role.

-If the logged-on Windows User is not part of the SQL Server sysadmin role and you've configured the server to use SQL Server and Windows Authentication Mode, then use a SQL Server user (SA for example) that has the appropriate user groups assigned.
+If the logged-on Windows User is not part of the SQL Server sysadmin role and you have configured the server to use SQL Server and Windows Authentication Mode, then use a SQL Server user (SA for example) that has the appropriate user groups assigned.
 You can then add yourself as a Remote Desktop Manager user later and change the data source to use Integrated security.

 - From the upgrade tab, click Test Server then Create Database to create the SQL Server database.

 Press OK to close the dialogs.
-In the navigation pane, select the newly created data source from the data source drop down list.
+In the Navigation Pane, select the newly created data source from the data source drop down list.

-To create users, navigate to Administration – Users
+To create users, navigate to Administration – Users.

-Click Add Users
+Click Add Users.